 By Ihsan Munir: This past Saturday, March 08, 2014, we witnessed a clash between Saul “Canelo” Alvarez and Alfredo “El Perro” Angulo.
 Both men were coming off losses, Canelo to Floyd “Money” Mayweather and Angulo to Erislandy Lara.
 This was a fight for redemption for both of them.
 Or was it?

 What many fight fans seem to forget about the sweet science is that often times the “science” is not seen in the ring or in the gym but in the boardroom.
 And this particular encounter is no different.
-Understand that the match-makers at Golden Boy were tasked with one thing and one thing only:
+Understand that the match-makers at Golden Boy were tasked with one thing and one thing only: to find a fighter who will make Canelo look good.
+Don’t buy into the hype that promoters sell that certain fighters aren’t marketable and that’s why they chose Fighter A over Fighter B. No!
+The reality of the matter is that Canelo equals millions of dollars for all involved.
+He’s young, good looking, insanely popular in Mexico and his fan base in the Southwest United States is steadily growing.

 Getting back to the “science” in the boardroom, it was important for Canelo to be in a winnable fight, where he can display his skills and look good.
 This puts him back in contention and back in the conversation about title fights.
 They can spin what happened September 14, 2013 as a young fighter losing to the best fighter in the sport – there’s no shame in it.
 But what we confirmed (not learned) on September 14th is that Canelo cannot deal with boxers.
 That is exactly why Golden Boy does not want to put him in the ring with Erislandy Lara; an extremely skilled boxer, nutured in the Cuban boxing program.
 Lara made Austin Trout look foolish in his last fight and would present a nightmare for Canelo.